avneet14027/EventExtraction/README.md

 #### Step6.
 Querying the database
 Run QueryDB.java file to test a few queries.
 Alternatively, run the queries using Neo4j browser.

+Sample Outputs have been generated and added to the SampleOutputs folder for the query keywords "death, strike, protest, bomb meet, stone pelt, pellet".